PreetDhami/Robot-Arm-Capstone-2024/README.md

 - `odrive_ros2_control` and `odrive_base`: These were originally made by Odrive Robotics from [this repo](https://github.com/odriverobotics/odrive_can/tree/ros-control), but were modified to consider gear ratios and units when communicating between ROS2 and the Odrive S1's.
 ROS uses radians, whereas the Odrives use rotations. `ros2_control` uses the angular positions and velocities of each joint rather than those of the motors.

 - `joy_to_servo`: The package `moveit_servo` is used to do all calculations for operating the arm from some input.
 The `joy` package is used to read inputs from a gamepad.
 This package serves as a bridge between these two.
 Any efforts to re-map user control to operate the rover should be changed here.
 As of right now, inverse kinematics does not work with user operation, so all control is done on individual joints.
-This code was adapted from
+An explanation of this code, as well as `moveit_servo` is found [here](https://moveit.picknik.ai/humble/doc/examples/realtime_servo/realtime_servo_tutorial.html).
+This code was clone and modified from [this example](https://github.com/ros-planning/moveit2/blob/humble/moveit_ros/moveit_servo/src/teleop_demo/joystick_servo_example.cpp).

 - `rover_arm`: Finally, this is the main package which contains the launch files for the arm, as well as ALL of the config files for the other packages.